OpenGenderTracking/globalnamedata/README.md

 We love pull requests.
 While not required, please try to adhere to [Google's R Style guide](http://google-styleguide.googlecode.com/svn/trunk/google-r-style.html).

+## Classification

+Currently the Global Name Data project is used to produce gender estimates for byline and content classification in [Open Gender Tracker](https://github.com/OpenGenderTracking/GenderTracker).
+Each name is associated with a gender through the `addClassifier()` function using a binomial estimate.
+The specific method can be passed in as an argument, as can the thresholds for acceptance.

+The classifier is specifically left decoupled from the import and processing function to allow for rapid testing and extension.

 # Data

 ## Data sources